 There are many different rules and requirements you must meet when applying and qualifying for Medicaid.
 Now, more than ever, money-strapped governmental agencies are making it more and more difficult to meet the numerous and intricate requirements set down by the Federal Medicaid law.
 Failing to follow those rules can have disastrous financial consequences for you and your family, including being denied Medicaid benefits all together.

 If you want to save your house and you transfer it your children, not only will it result in immediate ineligibility for Medicaid, but it could also:

-- Result in the loss of your STAR tax exemption, and,
+- Result in the loss of your STAR tax exemption

-- Result in your child’s spouse (the in-laws) inheriting your home when your child dies.
+- Result in your child’s spouse (your son or daughter in-law) inheriting your home when your child dies.

 Also, when you give your assets away, it means that you have given up control.
-Even if you trust your kids, what happens if they: Get divorced?
-Go bankrupt?
-Get sued?
-Die before you do?
-Your house (and anything else you gave away to “protect it”) can be lost.
-There are asset protection trusts that permit you to keep 100% control of your assets without the risk of losing them if long-term care is needed.
-These Trusts keep you in control so you don’t have to worry about losing your assets.
+Even if you trust your kids, what happens if they get divorced, go bankrupt, get sued, or die before you do?
+Your house (and anything else you gave away to “protect it”) may be lost.
+There are asset protection trusts that permit you to keep complete control of your assets without the risk of losing them if long-term care is needed.
+These trusts allow you to keep control so you don’t have to worry about losing your assets.

 Forget what you think you may know!
-Medicaid is a complicated program to navigate without all of the facts… DID YOU KNOW:
+Medicaid is a complicated program to navigate without all of the facts.

-- It doesn’t take five (5) years to qualify for Medicaid
+- It doesn’t take five years to qualify for Medicaid.

 - It’s never too late to qualify for Medicaid.